Wind-powered lights for a decade | Dandenong Star Journal

 The council is committed to being a net-zero carbon city by 2040.

-It is preparing a draft climate change strategy and action plan for release this year.
+Its draft climate change strategy and action plan is due for endorsement this year.

 Greater Dandenong is also part of the National GreenPower Accreditation Program that ensures that the council’s voluntary commitments are matched with renewable energy added to the grid.